puavo-org/puavo-web/rest/doc/SSO_APP_DEVS.md

 For now to implement Opinsys SSO to a remote application you must receive a shared secret from Opinsys staff.
-To receive it you must provide a fully qualified domain name (fqdn) for your application and a human readable name for it which will be displayed on the login form in our end.
+To receive it you must provide a fully qualified domain name (fqdn) for your application and a human readable name for it which will be displayed on the login form on our end.

-Once the shared sercret is in place the remote  application may redirect client's web browser to `https://api.opinsys.fi/v3/sso` with a `return_to` query string key which determines where user is redirected back.
+Once the shared sercret is in place the remote application may redirect user's web browser to `https://api.opinsys.fi/v3/sso` with a `return_to` query string key which determines where user is redirected back.
 The hostname of the `return_to` URL must match with the given application fqdn.